WWLLN

 Introduction

-The ground-based World-Wide Lightning Location Network (WWLLN) has continuously monitored global lightning since 2004.
-We are pleased to make available monthly stroke density time series derived from WWLLN lightning detections.
-The number of WWLLN stations has been largely consistent since 2013, so stroke density data are available for 2013-present.
+The ground-based World-Wide Lightning Location Network (WWLLN) has continuously monitored global lightning since mid-2004.
+We are pleased to make available monthly stroke density time series derived from WWLLN lightning detections for 2005-present.

 What is stroke density?